godaddy-wordpress/block-unit-test/readme.txt

 I recently published an article covering [how to add WordPress theme styles to Gutenberg](https://richtabor.com/add-wordpress-theme-styles-to-gutenberg/?utm_medium=block-unit-test&utm_source=readme&utm_campaign=readme&utm_content=how-to-add-wordpress-theme-styling-to-gutenberg), which is a great place to start.

 == Changelog ==

+= 1.0.1, July 13, 2018 =
+* New: Automagically update the contents of the Block Unit Test page upon plugin update
+* New: Add captions to image, gallery and video blocks
+* Tweak: Add heading levels to heading blocks

+= 1.0.1, July 1, 2018 =
+* Tweak: Clean up block formatting

 = 1.0.0, June 12, 2018 =
 * Initial release on WordPress.org.
 Enjoy!